floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 == Modularization

 Modularization of monolith applications is not a new concept.
-In #cite(<parnas_1972>, form: "year"), #cite_author(<parnas_1972>) stated that modularization is a mechanism that can improve the flexibility and comprehensibility of software systems @parnas_1972.
+In #cite(<parnas_1972>, form: "year"), #cite_full(<parnas_1972>) stated that modularization is a mechanism that can improve the flexibility and comprehensibility of software systems.
-The author argued that modularization separates the system into smaller and more manageable parts, which can be developed concurrently by different teams.
+The author argued that modularization separates the system into smaller and more manageable parts, which can be developed concurrently by multiple teams.

-The process of modularization involves identifying the potential modules or microservices of the software system, defining the interfaces between them, and evaluating the impact of the modularization on the system.
+The process of modularization involves identifying the potential modules or services of the software system, defining the interfaces between them, and evaluating the impact of the modularization on the system.

 Modularization techniques can be classified into three categories @abdellatif_etal_2021:

-- *Top-down (forward) engineering*: starting from the domain artifacts of the application (e.g. requirements, use cases), and deriving the modules from them
+- *Top-down (forward) engineering*: starting from the domain artifacts of the application (e.g. requirements, use cases), and deriving the modules from these artifacts
 - *Bottom-up (reverse) engineering*: mining functionalities from the existing system (source code, documentation) and developing the modules based on this structure
-- *Hybrid/reuse approach*: mapping domain artifacts onto existing functionalities in the system, and identifying the modules based on this mapping
+- *Hybrid/reuse approach*: mapping domain artifacts onto existing functionalities in the system, and identifying the modules based on the mapping

-Top-down approaches are more suitable for new projects, where the requirements are known in advance and little or no existing code is available.
+Top-down approaches are more suitable for new projects, where the requirements are known in advance, and little or no existing code is available.
-For migration of legacy applications to a modular architecture, bottom-up approaches are more suitable, as they can leverage the existing codebase and domain artifacts.
+For migration of legacy applications to a modular architecture, bottom-up approaches are more suitable, as they can leverage the existing codebase and development artifacts.

 #cite_full(<abdellatif_etal_2021>) identified three main steps in the process of modularization of monolith applications: